tacosontitan/Pasper/README.md

 - [ ] Add support for YAML.
 - [ ] Add support for TOML.

 Each format Pasper provides support for will be contained in its own assembly to allow consumers to only include the formats they need.
-The naming convention for these assemblies will be `Pasper.{Format}.{Provider}`, for example:
+The naming convention for these assemblies will be `Pasper.{Format}`, for example:

-- `Pasper.Json.Newtonsoft`
-- `Pasper.Yaml.YamlDotNet`

-The provider name for `System` namespaces is currently up for debate:

-- `Pasper.Json.System` or `Pasper.Json.Microsoft`
+- `Pasper.Json`
-- `Pasper.Xml.System` or `Pasper.Xml.Microsoft`
+- `Pasper.Yaml`

-This will allow consumers to easily identify not only the format they're after, but the provider they want to use as well.
+This will allow consumers to easily identify the format they're after, and only include the assemblies they need.

 ### 🆘 What problem does Pasper aim to solve